aim-ahead-dicb/dicb_uttu/_posts/2024-01-15-Janurary-Workshop.md

 pin: true
 ---

-**Title:** "Data Governance in Healthcare: Ethical and Computational Perspectives"
+## Title: "Data Governance in Healthcare: Ethical and Computational Perspectives"

-**Theme:** "Exploring the intersection of data governance, AI/ML, and health equity"
+* Theme: "Exploring the intersection of data governance, AI/ML, and health equity"

-## Workshop Schedule

 ### Day 1 (1/17)